Healthy Homes Assessment Waipatu

 Callum

-When Do I require to meet the Healthy Homes Standards?
+What time should I require to meet The Healthy Homes Standards?

 Waipatu Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement should be included with any new, renewed or altered tenancy contract.
+• A Healthy Homes Declaration of Intent An Insulation Statement as well as an Insurance Statement must be included with any new, renewed or altered tenancy contract.

 From 1 July 2021